Native American language

 Yuki men wore shell jewelry in their pierced noses.

-Today, some Yuki people still wear moccasins or beaded jewelry, but they wear modern clothes like jeans instead of kilts.
+Today, some Yuki people still wear beaded jewelry, but they wear modern clothes like jeans instead of kilts.

 What was Yuki transportation like in the days before cars?
 Did they paddle canoes?